discoverygarden/islandora_workflow/README.txt

 This is a drupal module to implement a generic workflow around Fedora objects.

 It uses an inline xml datastream to record the state of the workflow and notes associated with the workflow in workflow managed objects.
-Acceptable state values: created, in_processing(for machine workflow), submitted, approved, published, rejected.
+Acceptable state values: created, in_process(for machine workflow), submitted, approved, published, rejected.

 The module currently assumes that the 'islandora:collectionCModel' object acts as a parent for collection content models and not directly as a content model.
 This can be changed via modifying 'collection_query.txt'.